EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 So what is going on here?

+**DATA SOURCE 1 -- Top of the Funnel -- The Ad Networks:**
-Well, we give money to a variety of ad networks, and each of these networks individ give us information on how much we spent on
+Well, we give money to a variety of ad networks, and each of these networks individually reports how much we spent, which campaigns/ad-sets/ads we spent the money on and how many impressions, views, clicks we received in return.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NTY5NjM2NywtMTA4MDkzODEyOF19
+eyJoaXN0b3J5IjpbLTE5MTY1MTI0NDYsLTEwODA5MzgxMjhdfQ
+==
 -->